 If you want bigger egg muffins, you can add two additional eggs +2 additional tablespoons of half-and-half to the egg mixture.
 You also need to increase the cooking time by a couple minutes if you do this.

 Can you freeze egg muffins?

 Yes, you can freeze egg muffins and store in the freezer for 2 to 3 months.
 Simply cool the egg muffins and wrap each in plastic wrap.
 For extra protection in the freezer, you can place the individually wrapped egg muffins into a freezer bag.

 To reheat egg muffins, remove the plastic wrapping, place on a napkin and microwave for 20 to 30 seconds.
 Or you could defrost and put them in a very low oven, about 300°F. Bake for 10 to 15 minutes or until warmed through.

 Another option for how to reheat egg muffins is to use a toaster oven, which will make the outside nice and crispy.

-Breakfast Egg Muffins Loaded with Sausage and Veggies
+Breakfast Egg Muffins with Veggies and Sausage

 - 1/2 lb ground sausage

 - 1/4 tsp dried basil

 - 1/8 cup fresh parsley chopped